CANADA STOCKS-TSX falls as energy, mining stocks weigh

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.

-TORONTO, March 28 Canada's main stock index fell on Monday, as energy and mining stocks pulled back with oil prices slightly lower, while consumer names made some gains.
+Allan Small, a senior investment advisor at HollisWealth, said investors were spooked by the combination of China's troubles, tensions between Iran and Saudi Arabia, and a recent North Korean nuclear test.

+"This fear factor that's taking over the world really, from Asia to Europe to Canada and the United States, that's the problem," he said.

-The most influential weights on the index included Canadian Natural Resources, which fell 1.9 percent to C$34.54, and Canadian National Railway, which lost 1.2 percent to C$79.53.
+Major oil and gas producers were among the most influential movers.
+Canadian Natural Resources fell 5.5 percent to C$25.81 and Suncor Energy Inc lost 4 percent to C$31.92.

+Suncor said on Friday it had extended its hostile bid for Canadian Oil Sands Ltd until Jan.
+27.

+The energy group retreated 4 percent and is at its weakest since 2003 as a brutal new-year selloff in oil markets quickened.

-The materials group, which includes precious and base metals miners and fertilizer companies, lost 1.5 percent.
+The materials group, which includes precious and base metals miners and fertilizer companies, lost 3.7 percent as copper prices hit their lowest since 2009.
+First Quantum Minerals declined 9.4 percent to C$3.84.

+There were almost four decliners for every gainer on the index, with 51 stocks hitting new 52-week lows.

+"For me, it's an opportunity to buy good quality names, some of them paying fantastic dividends," Small said.
+"I have been a selective buyer over the course of the last few trading days."

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.